haog1/gcc-qrcode/README.md

 # gcc-qrcode
-A Wordpress Plugin to generate dynamic QR Code
+A Wordpress Plugin to generate dynamic QR Code.

+It will generate a QR Code for each chosen single post type.

 QR Code Source is from [http://phpqrcode.sourceforge.net/](http://phpqrcode.sourceforge.net/)